How To Install A Shower Base On A Wooden Floor? |Easy Steps

 The Shower Base/Pan/Tray not only provides room for a smooth shower experience but also helps protect your floor from water intrusion, rot, and mold.
 However, installing one on the floor is not everyone’s piece of cake, especially on a wooden floor.

 But no task is difficult until you know how to do it.
-And that’s what this guide will be supposed to do.
+And that’s what this guide is supposed to do.
 It will take you through each detail which will for sure help make your shower tray installation process on a wooden floor a low-hanging fruit.

-By now, you must get a rough idea of how to install a shower base on a wooden floor.
+By now, you must understand how to install a shower base on a wooden floor.
 This is just to make up your mind and to get started with installation; the real treasure lies below.

 We have given a step-by-step guide below, which will give a detailed insight into installing a shower base on a wooden floor.
 Read on to get your queries solved.